carloscastillom/AWS_cloud_DW/README.md

 # How to run
 - Fill out the config file dwh.cfg. the information must completed with your own account details.
 -  Open up create_cluster.ipynb and follow the intructions in the jupyter notebook.
+Please note that the cluster is running on west-2
 - run create_tables.py.
 - run etl.py
-- Do not forget to delete the redshift cluster. may bring unexpected charges
+- Do not forget to delete the redshift cluster

 # Files